-Now, there are some very common types of structured arrays.
-The most common is simply a table, where the rows correspond to individuals and the columns correspond to various types of information (potentially of multiple modes).
+The most common type of structured array is simply a table, where

+- the rows correspond to individuals and - the columns correspond to various types of information (potentially of multiple modes).

 Because we want to allow for multiple modes, we can construct a table as a list, but this list has a constraint imposed on it - all of its components must be of the same length.
 This is similar in structure to the idea of a matrix that allows for multiple modes.

 This structure is built into R as a data frame.